DimitriKenne/CPOLYMESH/README.md

     • plot the Lebesgue constants on one figure.

-After running the file demo.py for the first time, you can also type demo(2,define_domain(0)) directly from the terminal in order to run the demo with deg=2 and domain Num.
-0.
+After running `demo.py` for the first time, you can directly execute `demo(2, define_domain(0))` in the IPython Console within Spyder or in the interactive session created by running `python -i demo.py` from the terminal in VSCode.
+This will run the demo with `deg=2` and domain number 0.

 Example: